 This qualification is for students wishing to develop their understanding of sport, exercise and coaching for competition, recreation and health.
-The course allows students to expand their existing knowledge through a large spectrum of exercise, fitness and coaching-based modules.
+The course allows students to expand their existing knowledge through exercise, fitness and coaching-based modules.
 Students will also benefit from carrying out a research dissertation based on an area of interest.
 The course is comprised of lectures, seminars, practicals, guest speakers maximising the development of students' personal skills.

 This one-year course is for those who have completed a relevant foundation degree or equivalent and would like to achieve the full BSc.

 - Health and Wellbeing